 - Setting up this integration will take less than five minutes and will save you lots of time in the long run as you can send information from one app to the other without any extra hassle.

-- Setting up an automation between Slack and Trello can be done both ways; however going from Trello to Slack will consume one power-up, so you can choose to skip it if you’re on Trello’s free plan.
-Slack to Trello will still work just fine in this case.
+- Setting up an automation between Slack and Trello can be done both ways; however going from Trello to Slack will require a power-up (read our Trello power-ups guide).

-- For further options than the built-in integration allows, check out programs like Zapier or Integromat for small scripts that will let you do even more.
+- For further options than the built-in integration allows, check out programs like Zapier or Make for small scripts that will let you do even more.

 If you want to know a little more about Trello before we get started, check out our Trello review.
 If you like Slack, but want to know what else is out there, we have a piece on Slack alternatives, too.